 b) If the participant is under 18 years of age, the parent/legal guardian must give permission by signing and returning a informed consent form to you.
 A sample of an informed consent form is available in the Rulebook.

-Additional information can be found in the ISEF Human Subjects Risk Assessment Guide
+Additional information can be found in the ISEF Human Participants Risk Assessment Guide.

 Could I use my farm animal in my science project?